It's

 * * * * * *

 Tiger used to be called The Open and for reasons lost in the mists of time had the rear end of a pig sticking out of its front window.
 I reviewed it many years ago.
 It has always done fusion cuisine, back then it was Italian-Thai, now it's a kind of Pan-Asian-Belgian-Italian.
-The decor is more modern, with a huge Japanese mural on one wall.
+The pig has flown, and the decor is more modern, with a huge Japanese mural on one wall.

-We went for two lots of starters each.
-Mr G had scampi tempura with sriracha mayo and teriyaki, and Rosie had a beetroot carpaccio with fresh mint, shallots, coriander, lime, nuoc-mam and fried onions.
-I had a chicken karaage, Korean style sesame fried chicken bites drizzled with spicy gochujang honey and spring onions, Then Mr G had a duck curry panang, I had a beef carpaccio "Bò Tái Chanh”, the same dressing as Rosie's beetroot dish, while she demolished a classic smashed burger with chips on the side.
+We went for two starters each.
+To start Mr G had scampi tempura with sriracha mayo and teriyaki, and Rosie had a beetroot carpaccio with fresh mint, shallots, coriander, lime, nuoc-mam and fried onions.
+I had a chicken karaage, Korean style sesame fried chicken bites drizzled with spicy gochujang honey and spring onions, To follow Mr G had a duck curry panang, I had a beef carpaccio "Bò Tái Chanh”, the same dressing as Rosie's beetroot dish, while she eschewed the charms of the orient and demolished a classic smashed burger with chips on the side.

 I still miss the pig's bum though.